The creatinine urine test measures the amount of creatinine in urine. This test is done to see how well your kidneys are working.

 Urine creatinine (24-hour sample) values can range from 500 to 2000 mg/day.
 Results depend on your age and amount of lean body mass.

-Another way of expressing the normal range for these test results are:
+Another way of expressing the normal range for test results is:

 - 14 to 26 mg per kg of body mass per day for men